section-engineering-education/engineering-education/articles/seaborn-tutorial/index.md

 # How to use Seaborn for Data Visualization

 Data Visualization is the art of representing data in the form of graphs.
-It is a useful tool for professionals who work with data, i.e financial analysts, business analysts, data analysts, data scientists, etc.
+It is a useful tool for professionals who work with data, i.e., financial analysts, business analysts, data analysts, data scientists, etc.

 In this tutorial, we will be working with Seaborn, a Python Library.